 Most drugs that are prescribed for diabetes react with other medications and can lead to life-threatening consequences.
 Always consult a physician before popping any pills and make sure to inform you have diabetes when you go for any other check-up or treatment.

-- Follow an ABC check-up regularly
+3. Follow an ABC Check-up Regularly

-A physician must periodically be consulted for ABC check-ups for better management and prevention of diabetes.
+A physician must be periodically consulted for ABC check-ups for better management and prevention of diabetes.

 A1C test- It is a blood test that measures your blood sugar level on an average over a period of three months.
 It is different from the daily blood tests that you take.
 An A1C test needs to be done 2-3 times a year.